You are most welcome to use and forward this health article three, as

 Breathing sends oxygen throughout your body and eliminates waste matter.
 During inhalation oxygen goes into lung cells, and circulates through your blood.
-The breath burns the waste matter along with the processes of digestion, absorption and excretion... metabolism.
+The breath burns the waste matter along with the processes of digestion, absorption and excretion...in other words - metabolism.

 As a logical consequence of this process, carbonic acid gas is produced within your body.
 If this gas stays in the body it may endanger your life.
 Therefore it has to be sent to the lungs through the veins in order to be eliminated through exhalation.

 However the work of the breath goes beyond absorption of oxygen and elimination of waste gas from your system.
 The absorption of breath is also essential to maintain the life force known as ki, chi, or prana.

-This energy is not only vital to sustain the balance of your body and mind but also to stimulate the development, realization and manifestation of your potential including the spiritual.
+This energy is not only vital to sustain the balance of your body and mind but also to stimulate development, realization and manifestation of your potential including spiritual.

 The first and most important way to breathe is the natural way of the child.
 As we grow older and are affected by stress, the cause of 70% of all modern diseases, the breathing rises to the upper chest and we end up only using the top portion of the lungs.